Background

 • edges: An sf object representing edges that have been processed using lines_to_ssn() and updist_edges().

-• length_col: The name of the column in edges that represents edge.
+• length_col: The name of the column in edges that represents edge length.

-• lsn_path: The LSN pathname where the sites and edges reside.
+• lsn_path: The LSN pathname where the sites and edges GeoPackages reside.
+Must be specified if save_local is TRUE.

 site.list <- updist_sites(